-GOLD: The Possibility Of A Trump Induced Bull Run
+Gold: The Possibility Of A Trump-Induced Bull Run

 The United Nations has such great potential but right now it is just a club for people to get together, talk and have a good time.
 So sad!- Donald J. Trump (@realDonaldTrump) December 26, 2016

-And earlier it was reported that Trump's choice as Ambassador to Israel - David M. Friedman - was looking forward to doing the job "from the U.S. embassy in Israel's eternal capital, Jerusalem."
+And earlier, it was reported that Trump's choice as Ambassador to Israel - David M. Friedman - was looking forward to doing the job "from the U.S. embassy in Israel's eternal capital, Jerusalem."
 That is, moving the embassy from Tel-Aviv to Jerusalem - a move that will certainly not go over well with the Arabs in the region.

 Summary & Conclusion

 The consensus seems to be that happy times are here again and that gold is not worth owning these days.
-That is exactly why investors should own it and the recent sell-off offers investors a very good entry point, in my opinion.
+That is exactly why investors should own it and the recent selloff offers investors a very good entry point, in my opinion.

 I am keeping an open mind and wish Trump all the luck in the world.
 I hope he can fix many of the problems facing America.
-But if the U.S. reverts to the tax and spend policies of the last Republican administration, gold is going to sky-rocket.
+But if the U.S. reverts to the tax and spend policies of the last Republican administration, gold is going to skyrocket.
 And that could easily happen if the U.S. gets into yet another unfunded war in the Middle East.
 The last one cost $6 trillion+ and still counting.
 Likewise, a trade war with China and/or Mexico would likely have very negative consequences for the U.S. economy and U.S. based companies.
 Yet at this point, all of these potential outcomes certainly seem within the realm of possibility.
 But the truth is this: none of us really knows what the future has in store.
 And that is another reason why investors should have a 5% position in gold bullion.

-Disclosure: I am/we are long LONG GOLD.
+Disclosure: I am/we are long GOLD.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.